nestybox/sysbox-ee/docs/design.md

 Sysbox honors the mounts specified in the system container's `config.json` file, with a few exceptions such as:

--   Mounts into the system container's `/var/lib/docker` when Sysbox is configured in exclusive userns-remap mode (it's default operating mode).
+-   Mounts over /sys and some of it's sub-directories.

--   Mounts into the system container's `/proc` and `/sys`.
+-   Mounts over /proc and some of it's sub-directories.

 In addition, Sysbox adds the following mounts to the system container:

 -   Read-only bind mount of the host's `/lib/modules/<kernel-release>` into a corresponding path within the system container.

+-   Read-only bind mount of the host's kernel header files into the corresponding path within the system container.

 -   For system containers whose init process is Systemd, Sysbox mounts tmpfs inside the following directories in the system container: